The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 `distributed.py` scripts handles sweeping and tuning of ORFS parameters.

-In the sweeping mode, we manually specify the parameters search space in the `json`; whereas in the tuning mode - we will use Ray's Tune feature to automatically optimise hyperparameters using one of the algorithms listed above with autotuner `json` file.
-These two files are of very different format, and you may refer to the examples below for more information.
+The `distributed.py` script supports two modes of operation: `sweep`, where every possible parameter combination in the search space is tested, and `tune`, where we use Ray's Tune feature to intelligently search the space and optimise hyperparameters using one of the algorithms listed above.
+The `sweep` mode is useful when we want to isolate or test a single or very few parameters.
+On the other hand, `tune` is more suitable for finding the best combination of a complex and large number of flow parameters.
+Both modes rely on user-specified search space that is defined by a `.json` file, they use the same syntax and format, though some features may not be available for sweeping.

 ```{note}
 The order of the parameters matter.
 Arguments `--design`, `--platform` and